Create Price Books to Track Products

 Ursa Major’s Salesforce admin, Maria Jimenez, works with multiple sales teams.
 One of those teams sells to manufacturing industry customers on the West Coast of the United States.
 That sales team asked Maria to help them track products that have slightly discounted prices.
 The discount offsets a tax incentive that isn’t available to customers in that region of the country.

-- From the App Launcher, Maria selects Price Books.
+- From the App Launcher, Maria searches for Price Books, and selects

 - To create a price book, Maria clicks New, and then adds the